Here’s what you need to know about education in the City of Chicago

-While CPS and the City of Chicago committed in fall 2019 to placing a full-time nurse and full-time social worker in all district schools over time, many schools are sharing those essential resources this year.
+- While Chicago Public Schools and the City of Chicago committed in fall 2019 to placing a full-time nurse and full-time social worker in all district schools over time, many schools are sharing those essential resources this year.

-Overall, the COVID-19 pandemic has increased the stress level of many students and families, making their needs for wrap around support services more acute than perhaps ever before.
+- Overall, the COVID-19 pandemic increased the stress level of many students and families, making their needs for wrap-around support services more acute than perhaps ever before.

 Based on recent Chicago graduation trends, it’s reasonable to expect that nearly

 of this year’s Chicago Public Schools ninth-graders will not graduate within five years.

 students attend public schools in Chicago.
 Most come from lower-income households, with

 of them meeting the federal government’s standards to qualify for free or reduced-fee lunches.

 The five-year high-school graduation rate in Chicago is now